MartaPanasyuk/Star-Wars-Backend/README.md

 Optional filter by `gender`
 Optinal sorting by `height` (ascending or descending) or by `age` (ascending or descending; characters whose age is not specified are always put to the end of list)

+Movie title:
+A New Hope
+The Empire Strikes Back
+Return of the Jedi
+The Phantom Menace
+Attack of the Clones
+Revenge of the Sith

 Example Request :

 - http://localhost:4000/movie/hope